 - Step 2 – In the second step, you should create a connection manager for the excel sheet.
 Select the excel sheet and click on the add Now, select the browse button and choose the excel file path.

 - Step 3 – Once the connection manager is created for the excel sheet, now you should change its name.
-Right-click on the connection manager and rename it as source connection manager.
+Right-click on the connection manager and rename it as a source connection manager.

 - Step 4 – Now repeat the same step and create one more connection manager for the resultant file.
-Change the name and rename it as destination connection manager.
+Change the name and rename it as a destination connection manager.